MacGuffin, 2020 ff.

 „Nachbilder“, Gallery Queen Anne, Leipzig

-„TWO IN ONE“ (mit Katharina Pöpping), E-Werk, Freiburg (Solo)
+„TWO IN ONE“ (with Katharina Pöpping), E-Werk, Freiburg (Solo)

 2012